sustainsw/anon-pipeline-doc/anon-pipeline/docs/index.md

 - Easy installation of the Mirc-Ctp tool using Docker.
 - Record, monitor and summarization of anonymisation process, for both DICOM files and folders.
 - Configuration and control on running of anonymisation, such as selecting folders to process, problem handlings etc.
-- Additional search for public health information (PHI) on image using text detection and optical character recognition (OCR) models.
+- Additional search for protected health information (PHI) on image using text detection and optical character recognition (OCR) models.
 - The pipeline is tested using in-house and public DICOM data, to ensure the pipeline not leaking PHI in anonymised DICOM file.